Ukrainian language: False cognates with Russian

-The standard Ukrainian language which is based on the Kyiv–Poltava dialect has a plethora of false friends with the standard Russian language which is based on the Moscow dialect.
-Many people intentionally do or do not use them, causing their language shift into what is known as Surzhyk where the meaning of some words mimicking Russian could be understood out of context rather than their literal meaning in Ukrainian.
+The standard Ukrainian language which is based on the Kyiv–Poltava dialect has a plethora of false friends with the standard Russian language which is based on the dialect of Moscow.
+Many people intentionally do or do not use them, causing their language shift into what is known as Surzhyk, where the meaning of some words mimicking Russian could be understood out of context rather than their literal meaning in Ukrainian.

 Classification

 Ukrainian has varying degrees of mutual intelligibility with other Slavic languages.
 It is closely related to other East Slavic languages with high levels of mutual intelligibility.
 Ukrainian is considered to be most closely related to Belarusian.

 The separation of the East Slavic languages is considered to be relatively recent.
-In the 19th century, the question of whether the Ukrainian, Belarusian and Russian languages are dialects of a single language or three separate languages was actively discussed, with the debate affected by linguistic and political factors.
-The political situation (Ukraine and Belarus being mainly part of the Russian Empire at the time) and the historical existence of the medieval state of Kievan Rus', which occupied large parts of these three nations, led to the creation of the common classification known later as the East Slavic languages.
+In the 19th century, the question of whether the Ukrainian, Belarusian and Russian languages were dialects of a single language or three separate languages was actively discussed, with the debate affected by linguistic and political factors.
+The political situation (Ukraine and Belarus being mainly part of the Russian Empire at the time) and the historical existence of the medieval state of Kievan Rus, which occupied large parts of these three nations, led to the creation of the common classification known later as the East Slavic languages.
 The underlying theory of the grouping is their descent from a common ancestor.
 In modern times, Ukrainian, Russian, and Belarusian are usually listed by linguists as separate languages.

 The Ukrainians were predominantly peasants and petits bourgeois.
-In 1897, 93% of Ukrainians were classified as peasants.
+In 1897, 93% of Ukrainians were peasants.
 As a result, the Ukrainian language was mostly vernacular and few earlier literary works from the period can be found.
 In the cities, Ukrainian coexisted with Church Slavonic—a literary language of religion that evolved from Old Church Slavonic—and later Polish and Russian, both languages which were more often used in formal writing and communication during that time.

-Differences with other Slavic languages
+Differences from other Slavic languages

-The Ukrainian language has the following similarities and differences with other Slavic languages:
+The Ukrainian language has the following similarities with and differences from other Slavic languages: